jss367/jss367.github.io/_posts/2017-03-22-my-favorite-things-about-jupyter-notebooks.md

 ## Splitting Cells

 One hot key that I like but sometimes forget is how to split a cell where my cursor is.
-So I just open up the command palatte and type in "split" and I see that it is Ctrl + Shift + - (Windows/Linux) Cmd + Shift + - (Mac).
+So I just open up the command palatte and type in "split" and I see that it is Ctrl + Shift + - (Windows/Linux/Mac).

 ## Printing LaTeX